RafayGhafoor/autocheckout/README.md

 ## On every run:

 - Run fetch_product_listing.bat to fetch products list from the domains (list.txt file).
-A data.txt file would be created containing the fetched products.
+A products.txt file would be created containing the fetched products.

 - After you have done these steps, you have to open run.bat to do checkout on the fetched products.